CLGallant/MindFirst-Engine-M1E/MindFirst_Manifesto.md

 ### The Foundation: MindFirst Design

-The MindFirst Engine (M1E) is built on the fundamental philosophy of **MindFirst Design**—a framework that prioritizes human cognition and individual needs above all else.
+The MindFirst Engine (M1E) is built on the fundamental philosophy of **MindFirst Design**—a framework that prioritises human cognition and individual needs above all else.
 We define a new contract between human and machine based on respect for the unique, structural reality of the mind.

 ## Core Philosophy

-MindFirst emphasizes:
+MindFirst emphasises:
 * **Structural Neutrality** — The absolute prohibition of all demographic inference.
 * **Cognitive Efficiency** — Optimizing for human understanding and processing speed.
 * **Clarity** — Ensuring transparency in design and auditable operation.